-3. Comparison Between Additive Manufacturing and Conventional Methods in Manufacturing Steps and Resulting Microstructure
+3.14.
+Comparison between Additive Manufacturing and Conventional Methods in Manufacturing Steps and Resulting Microstructure

-In previous sections, it was mentioned that one of the strengthening mechanisms of NBSAs is issued with secondary phase precipitates ( $\gamma'$ and $\gamma''$ ).
+In previous sections, it was mentioned that one of the strengthening mechanisms of NBSAs is the presence of secondary phase precipitates (γ ' and γ ").
 In order to form and optimize this strengthening, the as-manufactured specimens must be heat-treated.
 Notably, because of their inherent variation from conventional methods, the AM-developed parts include secondary phases with smaller sizes.
-These differences between precipitate sizes are derived from a small melt pool, little time for secondary phases to join each other, and thereby less coring in the additive manufacturing processes [35, 51, 53, 62, 63, 106, 121, 123].

-Regarding the past sections, it is clarified that all of the manufacturing steps in nickel-based additive manufacturing processes can influence the printed part properties.
+These differences in precipitate sizes are derived from a small melt pool, limited time for secondary phases to form, and thereby reduced coring in additive manufacturing processes [35, 51, 53, 62, 63, 106, 121, 123].
+Regarding the past sections, it is clarified that all manufacturing steps in nickel-based additive manufacturing processes can influence the properties of the printed part.
 These steps include the following:

-- Pre-manufacturing step and use of powder and chamber preheat [121] - Manufacturing step and the process parameters [57, 109, 133] - Scan strategy/pattern [62, 63] - The post-process level and usage of heat treating [134]
+• Pre-manufacturing step and use of powder and chamber preheat [121]

+- Manufacturing step and the process parameters [57, 109, 133] - Scan strategy/pattern [62, 63] - The post-process level and usage of heat treating [134]

 Currently, accurate and obvious evaluation of the NBSAs properties in layer manufacturing/additive manufacturing is complex.
 Microstructural variations are derived from the process method, process parameters, and part geometry.
 All mentioned items simultaneously play a role in the mechanical properties, but the impact of each one and its share are not fully clear.
-After AM/forming/casting, NBSAs is mostly put under standard heat treatment.
+After AM/forming/casting, NBSAs are typically subjected to standard heat treatment.
 Nowadays, almost all studies regarding post-manufacturing heat treatment are based on the same information received from the casting part.
-Therefore, due to the intrinsic disparities between the additive manufacturing structure and its counterparts, previously established standards may prove suboptimal in this context [25].
-[35].

-Furthermore, the mechanical properties, including the structure, display a non-equality/non-uniformity in the properties owing to different build directions.
+Therefore, due to the intrinsic disparities between the additive manufacturing structure and its counterparts, previously established standards may prove suboptimal in this context [25, 35].
+Furthermore, the mechanical properties, including the structure, exhibit non-uniformity in their properties due to different build directions.
 Currently, there are no standard samples for the mechanical tests of AM-developed parts.
 The standard sample should consider important properties of the layer manufacturing, such as surface roughness, post-processing, and build direction.
-Considering the impact of the build direction on the microstructure, in some reports, tests are carried out by sampling in both vertical and horizontal directions [35, 135].
+Considering the impact of the build direction on the microstructure, some reports have tests carried out by sampling in both vertical and horizontal directions [35, 135].

-3.1.
-Comparison Between Properties of Additive Manufacturing and Conventional Methods
+3.15.
+Comparison between Properties of Additive Manufacturing and Conventional Methods

-In initial comparisons between additive manufacturing (DLD/LPBF) and conventional methods (wrought/casting), it was reported that heat-treated AM parts possess at least 80 % of the tensile strength of their wrought counterparts.
-Although LPBF outperforms DLD in as-deposited condition, DLD exhibits the lowest room-temperature tensile strength without heat treatment.
+In initial comparisons between additive manufacturing (DLD/LPBF) and conventional methods (wrought/casting), it was reported that heat-treated AM parts possess at least 80% of the tensile strength of their wrought counterparts.